evdoxiataka/effi_user_study2/README.md

 # Human-in-the-loop Fairness: Integrating Stakeholder Feedback to Incorporate Fairness Perspectives in Responsible AI - USER STUDY 2
-This repository constitutes a supplementary material for the paper "Human-in-the-loop Fairness: Integrating Stakeholder Feedback to Incorporate Fairness Perspectives in Responsible AI" submitted to ACM TIST.
+This repository constitutes a supplementary material for the paper "Human-in-the-loop Fairness: Integrating Stakeholder Feedback to Incorporate Fairness Perspectives in Responsible AI".

 It contains the: